 - Logic enable and disable for module: Once t{ON1} time has been satisfied, a PC voltage greater than V{PC_EN} will cause the module to start.
-Bringing PC lower than V{PC_DIS} will cause the module to enter standby. - Auxiliary voltage source: Once enabled in regular operational conditions (no fault), each BCM module PC provides a regulated 5V, 3.5mA voltage source. - Synchronized start up: In an array of parallel modules, PC pins should be connected to synchronize start up across units. - Output disable: PC pin can be actively pulled down in order to disable the module.
+Bringing PC lower than V{PC_DIS} will cause the module to enter standby. - Auxiliary voltage source: Once enabled in regular operational conditions (no fault), each BCM module PC provides a regulated 5V, 3.5mA voltage source. - Synchronized start up: In an array of parallel modules, PC pins should be connected to synchronize start up across units.
+This permits the maximum load and capacitance to scale by the number of paralleled modules. - Output disable: PC pin can be actively pulled down in order to disable the module.
 Pull-down impedance shall be lower than 60Ω . - Fault-detection flag: The PC 5V voltage source is internally turned off as soon as a fault is detected.